sous-chefs/chef-splunk/README.md

 ### splunk_monitor

 Adds a Splunk monitor stanza into a designated `inputs.conf` file in a "chef-erized" way using standard Chef DSL vernacular.
-This resource also validates supported monitors and indexes as documented by Splunk.
+This resource also validates supported monitors and index names as documented by Splunk.
 The dictionary is created from documentation on [Splunk's website](https://docs.splunk.com/@documentation/Splunk/8.0.2/Data/Listofpretrainedsourcetypes).

 Upon convergence, this resource will add a new stanza to the inputs.conf file, as needed, and modify or add new lines to the section based on properties given to the resource.
 If the current stanza in the inputs.conf file has any extra lines that are not listed as a valid property in this resource, those lines are automatically removed.